Looking out and caring for one another are an important part of

 community in real and practical ways.

-This began in two key areas, with Scriptural
+This originally focussed on two key areas, with Scriptural

 teaching for the whole fellowship, linked to the formation of a

 new Pastoral Care Team.

 preaching series looked at aspects of Caring, Serving and